Navigating Parenthood as an Adoptee Through Radical Vulnerability

 Beyond his personal story, David McCarty-Caplan’s work focuses on community building for Jewish adoptees of color.
 He draws on his background as a social work researcher and educator to support adoptees and their families in navigating identity, racism, and belonging.

-His approach combines personal insight with professional knowledge, offering practical tools and compassionate guidance.
+His approach combines personal insight with professional knowledge.
+He offers practical tools and compassionate guidance.
 By fostering connections among adoptees and their families, David helps create environments where everyone feels seen and valued.
 This work is especially important for BIPOC Jews, who often face unique challenges within both Jewish and broader communities.

 Lessons from Radical Vulnerability in Parenthood